Practice Areas

 Profile

-Clarissa is a specialist children practitioner with a busy practice across public, private and international children law.
+Clarissa is a specialist children barrister with a busy practice across public, private and international children law.
 Clarissa is known for her meticulous preparation, empathetic and pragmatic advice, and confident and clear advocacy.

 Clarissa represents local authorities, parents and children at all stages of care proceedings including those involving allegations of domestic abuse, drug and alcohol misuse, and non-accidental injuries to children.
 In addition to representing clients at Interim Care Order hearings, Case Management Hearings, Issues Resolution Hearings, fact finding hearings and final hearings (including applications for special guardianship, care and placement orders), Clarissa has experience of applications for deprivation of liberty of a minor and applications to the High Court for passport orders and port alerts under the inherent jurisdiction in cases with an international element.